kele-leanes/beer-app/README.md

 $ cd ios && pod-install

 # Run the app
-$ yarn ios //or yarn android
+$ yarn ios or yarn android
 ```
 You need this [repo](https://github.com/holdedlab/frontend-challenge) running locally to connect to the backend.